-Quinoa has been grown in South America since ancient times – but only in recent years has it gained popularity as a ‘superfood’, with many people adding it to soups or salads, or swapping it for rice.
+Quinoa has been grown in South America since ancient times – but only in recent years has it gained popularity as a ‘superfood’, with many people adding it to soups or salads, or using it instead of rice.

-There are plenty of reasons to shout about this tiny grain.
-It’s easy to grow, nutritious, and gluten-free, so it’s really, it’s no wonder that the Inca people considered it a sacred food.
+There are plenty of reasons to celebrate this tiny grain.
+It’s easy to grow, nutritious, and gluten-free, so it’s no wonder that the Inca people considered it a sacred food.

 Plus, there’s mounting scientific evidence to suggest that adding more quinoa to our diets could bring a range of powerful health benefits.